hpzju/kb.knoconida.com/docs/L2-CS/FullStack/JavaScript/JavaScript.md

   // .        a single character, exclude newlines if 's' flag is not set.
   // \0       a null char
   // \t       a tab char
+  // \v       a vertical tab
+  // \r       a carriage return
   // \n       a newline char
   // \uXXXX   a unicode char